A DOUBLE SHOT THREE QUARTER LATTE WITH TINA FROM DEVOJKA MODELS AND TINA NIKOLOVSKI

 Tell us about Tina Nikolovski photography and how it came to be?

-Never did I imagine how much this decision would impact the trajectory my life.
+Never did I imagine how much this decision would impact the course my life.
 Back then I enrolled in photography with the intention of exploring my creativity, as well as balancing my own mental health.
 As early as only the 2nd year, I used my business assignment to establish my first business (Tina Nikolovski Photography), and the rest is history.
 It was then that I fell in love with fashion photography (mind you, at first I feared it and almost quit!)

 I love fashion photography because of the amount of variables that make up a single image – lighting, styling, makeup, hair, composition, mood, model, etc. I have spent every year since then building on my skills and client base, exploring my craft and developing my skills as a professional photographer and artist.
 I love having full creative control, as well as also working with other creatives who are experts in their respective fields, to come up with something really powerful.
 I thrive on working with others who have the same level of passion and drive in what they do.